Medically reviewed by Drugs.com. Last updated on Nov 5, 2023.

 Ask for more information about the following:

 - Biofeedback: Biofeedback is a type of therapy that helps you control how your body reacts to stress or pain.
-Your caregiver will use electrodes (wires) on different parts of your body, such as your chest, to monitor your body responses.
+Your healthcare provider will use electrodes (wires) on different parts of your body, such as your chest, to monitor your body responses.
 This may help you learn ways to reduce your pain or spasms.

 - Relaxation therapy may help decrease physical and emotional stress.
 Stress may cause pain, lead to illness, and slow healing.
 Relaxation therapy teaches you how to feel less physical and emotional stress.
 Deep breathing, muscle relaxation, and music are some forms of relaxation therapy.

 When should I contact my healthcare provider?